Why would you want to unitize your portfolio? I mean life is short – and there’s a lot of good stuff on Netflix.

 Do it for yourself

-Personally I think if you’re going to keep track of the money flows in and out of your account, you might as well go the whole hog and unitize your portfolio.
+Personally I think if you’re going to keep track of the money flows in and out of your account, then you might as well go the whole hog and unitize your portfolio.

 That’s not to say there’s a right or wrong way to measure returns.